 Posing Your Gunpla Without an Action Base

-I will try posing my gunpla without a base using the things I've learned on the net and show the results to my dear readers.
+In this article, I try posing my gunpla without a base using the things I've learned on the net.
 Interested?
 Just read below for more.

 Can Your Gunpla Stand on Its Own?

 Before we move on, we must first consider that not all gunplas are good at posing by themselves.
 It should be pointed out that: